Give AI Local Access. Safely.

 Use your existing Python environment and install the published SDK package.
 No manual MCP client wiring is needed for the happy path.

-Connect and make one call
+Create a sandbox and make one call

 pip install daimon-sdkimport asyncio

-from daimon_sdk import DaimonClient
+from daimon_sdk import DaimonManagerClient

 async def main() -> None:

-async with DaimonClient("http://127.0.0.1:8080/mcp") as client:
+async with DaimonManagerClient("http://127.0.0.1:18080") as manager:

-runtime = await client.runtime.get_context()
+runtime = await sandbox.runtime.get_context()

 print(runtime.base_workdir)